edezhic/prest/README.md

 ### what's next

 This is a hobby project and plans change on the fly, but there are things I'd likely work on or consider next:
++ admin UX: logs management, route stats and DB editor
++ db dumps/recovery?
 + upgrade scraping example?
-+ web3 and more interactive frontend tools?
++ more interactive frontend tools?
 + sql escaping?

+Some ideas are more complex/crazy but interesting:
++ example with a built-in minimalistic polkadot chain - customizable + optionally distributed + optionally public DB
++ web3 tooling for the frontend, either with the above polkadot idea or for solana

-There are also longer term things which will be needed or nice to have before the release of prest:
+There are also longer term things which will be needed or nice to have before the stable release of prest:
 * await stable releases of most important dependencies like axum and sled
 * parallel frontend and cranelift backend of the rust compiler for faster builds
 * stabilization and support of async iterator and other fundamental concurrent std apis